KEY INFORMATION FOR HEALTH PROFESSIONALS TO GIVE PATIENTS IN COUNSELLING

 - Most people (80%) who become infected with genital herpes will not have any symptoms, or have such mild symptoms that they will not be recognised or diagnosed as genital herpes.
 75% of herpes is acquired from partners unaware they have it.

 - For most people who experience symptoms, genital herpes is a sometimes-recurring cold sore on the genitals.
 It does not affect your overall health or longevity of life.

 - A small percentage of people who get genital herpes may experience problematic recurrences.
-If this happens there is effective treatment available.

 - People who experience a first episode of genital herpes will get better, lesions will heal and there will be no evidence of the initial lesions left.